CaveWorld (CAVE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CaveWorld Historical Price

-According to the latest data gathered on CaveWorld live price page, the current price of CaveWorld is 0.0096577USD.
-The circulating supply of CaveWorld(CAVE) is 4.63M CAVE , giving it a market capitalization of $44.71K.
+According to the latest data gathered on CaveWorld live price page, the current price of CaveWorld is 0.01051783USD.
+The circulating supply of CaveWorld(CAVE) is 4.63M CAVE , giving it a market capitalization of $48.69K.

 The CaveWorld Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CAVE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.